Bay Path University

 - Student Earnings Highest graduate earnings (10 years post graduation)

-- The teacher population of 126 teachers has grown by 46% over five years.
+- The teacher population of 126 teachers has stayed relatively flat over five years.

 |Bay Path University||(MA) Community College Avg.|